stoshfabricius/lhl-lectures/w03-d2-breakout/README.md

 ## jQuery vs jQueryUI

-jQuery is a library tat enables us to interact with the DOM and access Browser API's.
+jQuery is a library that enables us to interact with the DOM and access Browser API's.

 We can use jQuery to build larger items in our Application (Components) for Example
   * Dropdowns